bmbouter/rebeccablack/README.md

 </p>

 > “Any color you like.”

+This is a fork of the black project, only slightly modified to print out lyrics from the Rebecca Black song `Friday` with each run. https://www.youtube.com/watch?v=kfVsfOSbJY0

 _Black_ is the uncompromising Python code formatter.
 By using it, you agree to cede control over minutiae of hand-formatting.
 In return, _Black_ gives you speed,